asagi4/comfyui-prompt-control/README.md

 I try to avoid behavioural changes that break old prompts, but they may happen occasionally.

+- 2024-12-03 ComfyUI merged support for model/conditioning hooks.
+There are two new nodes, `PCEncodeSchedule` and `PCLoraHooksFromSchedule` that can be used in combination with the hook nodes.
+Some functionality is still missing from them, but going forward, these nodes will be the only nodes supported; **I will not spend significant time fixing bugs in the old monkeypatched nodes anymore.**
 - 2024-02-02 The node will now automatically enable offloading LoRA backup weights to the CPU if you run out of memory during LoRA operations, even when `--highvram` is specified.
 This change persists until ComfyUI is restarted.
 - 2024-01-14 Multiple `CLIP_L` instances are now joined with a space separator instead of concatenated.
 - 2024-01-09 AITemplate support dropped.
 I don't recommend or test AITemplate anymore.
 Use Stable-Fast instead (see below for info)